-Difficult, but not Impossible.
-In view of the many differing opinions concerning this subject, an endeavor to find the correct one might be thought fruitless.
-But it should not be, since the divine promise, "Seek, and ye shall find," never fails.
+Difficult, but not Impossible

+In view of the many differing opinons concerning this subject, an endeavor to find the correct one might be thought fruitless.
+But it should not be, since the divine promise, "Seek, and ye shall find", never fails.
 But in the search for truth, it often happens that preconceived ideas must be given up.
 We may have to sell all we have in order to obtain one pearl of great price.

-Material for a Theory.
-In trying to form a consistent theory on Book of Mormon geography, we have as material, in the first place, the statements in the Book, itself.
+Material for a Theory

+In trying to form a consistent theory on Book of Mormon geography, we have as material, in the first place, the statements in the Book itself.
 These are the foundation and the substance.
 Nothing that contradicts any of them can be admitted.

 Then we have certain statements concerning the subject, which can be traced back to some of the first leaders of the Church, who were the associates of the Prophet Joseph himself, and these cannot be set aside lightly, even if they are regarded as mere individual opinions; for even an opinion on a Book of Mormon question, expressed by one who, undoubtedly, had it from the Prophet himself, must be of more weight than, for instance, my opinion, if it differs from theirs.
-This is, I suppose, a selfevident proposition.
+This is, I suppose, a self-evident proposition.

-I refer now especially to the positive statements

-by Frederick G. Williams, and Orson Pratt concerning the landing of Lehi south of the Isthmus of Darien, and the just as positive assertion in the Times and Seasons, which was edited by the Prophet Joseph, to the effect that the city of Zarahemla stood in Central America, where also the boundary line between Bountiful and Desolation was drawn.
-(Times and Seasons, Oct.
-1, 1842.)
-Such statements, it seems to me, cannot consistently be set aside for the sake of any theory.
+I refer now especially to the positive statements by Frederick G. Williams, and Orson Pratt concerning the landing of Lehi south of the Isthmus of Darien, and the just as positive assertion in the Times and Seasons, which was edited by the Prophet Joseph, to the effect that the city of Zarahemla stood in Central America, where also the boundary line between Bountiful and Desolation was drawn.
+(Times and Seasons, 'Oct.
+1, 1842).
+Such statements, it seems to me, cannot consistently be set aside for the sake of a theory.

-In the third place, we have now a great amount of archaeological and ethnological material concerning the American Indians, most of whom, if not all, are the descendants of the Jaredites, the Nephites, the Lamanites and the Mulekites.
-Much of this material is as yet only theory, but some of it must be accepted as fact, and our theories concerning the geography of the Book of Mormon must have room for such facts.
+In the third place, we have now a great amount of archaeological and ethnological material concerning the American Indians, who are the decendants of the Jaredites, the Nephites, the Lamanites and the Mulekites.
+Much of this material is as yet only theoretical, but some must be accepted as solid facts, and our theories concerning the geography of the Book of Mormon must have room for such facts.
 For truth is truth, wherever found, and, while it is true that the Book of Mormon furnishes the solution of many problems that puzzle archaeologists, it is equally true, that archaeology helps us to understand some obscure passages in the Book of Mormon.

-The Important Question.
+The Important Question

 If this is admitted, the question arises: Is it possible to form a theory in which all this material can be united?
 I believe it is.

-Let me explain, however, that I do not claim to have been able to form such an infallible theory myself.
+Let me explain, however, that I may not have been able to form this theory.
 Others may find flaws in my reasoning, which I, myself, do not happen to see.
 The key here offered is, therefore, by way of suggestion rather than assertion.
 But even a suggestion may have its value.

+The Key Word

-The Key Word.
-The passage, which may be called the key word to the whole subject is as follows:
+The passage, which may be called key word to the whole subject is as follows: